-Environmental Indicators Targets Source and Frequency Component Biodiversity, Flora and Fauna B1: Conservation status of habitats and species as assessed under Article 17 of the Habitats Directive B1: Maintenance of favourable conservation status for all habitats and species protected under National and International legislation to be unaffected by implementation of the Strategy 7 Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents Department of Arts, Heritage and the Gaeltacht report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years) Department of Arts, Heritage and the Gaeltacht's National Monitoring Report for the Birds Directive under Article 12 (every 3 years) Consultations with the NPWS (at monitoring review) B2: Percentage loss of functional connectivity without remediation resulting from development provided for by the Strategy B2: No significant ecological networks or parts thereof which provide functional connectivity to be lost without remediation resulting from development provided for by the Strategy Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents CORINE mapping resurvey (every c.
-5 years) Review of EPA Ecological Network Mapping (if available) Biodiversity, Flora and Fauna B3i: Number of significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites resulting from development provided for by the Strategy B3ii: Number of significant impacts on the protection of listed species B3i: Avoid significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites resulting from development provided for by the Strategy B3ii: No significant impacts on the protection of listed species Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents Consultations with the NPWS (at monitoring review) Water W1i: Classification of Overall Status (comprised of ecological and chemical status) under the European Communities Environmental Objectives (Surface Waters) Regulations 2009 (SI No. 272 of 2009) W1ii: Mandatory and Guide values as set by the EU Bathing Water Directive and transposing Bathing Water Quality Regulations (SI No. 79 of 2008) W1i: Not to cause deterioration in the status of any surface water or affect the ability of any surface water to achieve 'good status' by 2015 W1ii: To contribute towards the achievement of - as a minimum - Mandatory values and, where possible, to achieve Guide values as set by the EU Bathing Water Directive and transposing Bathing Water Quality Regulations (SI No. 79 of 2008) Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents Data issued under the Water Framework Directive Monitoring Programme for Ireland (multi-annual) EPA The Quality of Bathing Water in Ireland reports
+Environmental Indicators Targets Source and Frequency Component Biodiversity, Flora and Fauna B1: Conservation status of habitats and species as assessed under Article 17 of the Habitats Directive B1: Maintenance of favourable conservation status for all habitats and species protected under National and International legislation to be unaffected by implementation of the Strategy Implementation of the Strategy should not prevent the maintenance or restoration of favourable conservation status of listed habitat and species 11 Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents Department of Arts, Heritage and the Gaeltacht report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years) Department of Arts, Heritage and the Gaeltacht's National Monitoring Report for the Birds Directive under Article 12 (every 3 years) Consultations with the NPWS (at monitoring review) B2: Percentage loss of functional connectivity without remediation resulting from development provided for by the Strategy B2: No significant ecological networks or parts thereof which provide functional connectivity to be lost without remediation resulting from development provided for by the Strategy Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents CORINE mapping resurvey (every c.
+5 years) Review of EPA Ecological Network Mapping (if available) Biodiversity, Flora and Fauna B3i: Number of significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites resulting from development provided for by the Strategy B3ii: Number of significant impacts on the protection of listed species B3: To avoid significant impacts on relevant habitats 12 , species, environmental features or other sustaining resources in designated sites including Wildlife Sites and to contribute towards compliance with the Wildlife Acts 1976-2010 with regard to the protection of listed species 13 provided for by the Strategy B3ii: No significant impacts on the protection of listed species Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents Consultations with the NPWS (at monitoring review) Water W1i: Classification of Overall Status (comprised of ecological and chemical status) under the European Communities Environmental Objectives (Surface Waters) Regulations 2009 (SI No. 272 of 2009) W1ii: Mandatory and Guide values as set by the EU Bathing Water Directive and transposing Bathing Water Quality Regulations (SI No. 79 of 2008) W1i: Not to cause deterioration in the status of any surface water or affect the ability of any surface water to achieve 'good status' by 2015 W1ii: To contribute towards the achievement of - as a minimum - Mandatory values and, where possible, to achieve Guide values as set by the EU Bathing Water Directive and transposing Bathing Water Quality Regulations (SI No. 79 of 2008) Lower tier environmental assessment and decision making - including review of project approvals granted and associated documents Data issued under the Water Framework Directive Monitoring Programme for Ireland (multi-annual) EPA The Quality of Bathing Water in Ireland reports

-$^{^{\}rm 7}$ Except as provided for in Section 6(4) of the Habitats Directive, viz.
+$^{^{11}}$ With regard to Natura 2000 sites there should be no significant adverse effects except as provided for in Section 6(4) of the Habitats Directive, viz.
 There must be: